 These instructions walk you through how to host a livestream on Tastemade's platform (as opposed to elsewhere like YouTube or Zoom).
 The steps are the same whether you're on mobile or a laptop/desktop computer.

 1. Create a new experience and select LIVESTREAM:

-2. In the Livestream Platform section, choose Tastemade, which is the default option if you have the right permission enabled:
+2. In the Livestream Platform section, choose Tastemade, which is the default option:

 We automatically create the livestream URL when you publish the experience, which is shown and sent to guests who RSVP.
-Don't worry about updating guests if the link ends up changing later, for example if you change platforms—we send them a generic link that always redirects to the current livestream URL.
+Don't worry about updating guests if the link ends up changing later (eg. if you change platforms)—we send them a generic link that always redirects to the current livestream URL.

-3. When it comes time to host the experience, following the LIVESTREAM STUDIO button in your hosting experiences dashboard.
-This link is also emailed to you when you publish the experience and the day before it starts.
+3. When it comes time to host the experience, click the LIVESTREAM STUDIO button in your hosting experiences dashboard.
+This link is also emailed to you after you publish the experience and the day before it starts.